barwein/BayesProxyNets/README.md

 - `Data/cs_aarhus`: contains the code to run the semi-synthetic experiments.

 ## Software Requirements
 The code is written in Python 3.11.
-Run 'requirement.txt' file to install all required packages.
+Run 'requirements.txt' file to install all required packages.

 ## Running the Experiments
 - The script `Simulations/mwg_simulations.py` contains the code to run the fully-synthetic experiments.